streamnative/pulsar-hub/connectors/kinesis-source/3.0/kinesis-source.md

 ![](/images/connectors/kinesis-source.png)

-This connector uses the [Kinesis Consumer Library](https://github.com/awslabs/amazon-kinesis-client) (KCL) to do the actual consuming of messages.
-The KCL uses DynamoDB to track checkpoint for consumers, uses CloudWatch to track metrics for consumers.
+This connector uses the [Kinesis Consumer Library](https://github.com/awslabs/amazon-kinesis-client) (KCL) to consume messages.
+The KCL uses [DynamoDB](https://docs.aws.amazon.com/streams/latest/dev/shared-throughput-kcl-consumers.html) to track checkpoints for consumers, and uses [CloudWatch](https://docs.aws.amazon.com/streams/latest/dev/monitoring-with-cloudwatch.html) to track metrics for consumers.

-This document introduces how to get started with creating an AWS Kinesis sink connector and get it up and running.
+This document introduces how to get started with creating an AWS Kinesis source connector and get it up and running.

-## Limites
+> #### Note
+>
-Currently, the Kinesis source connector only supports raw messages.
-If you use KMS encrypted messages, the encrypted messages are sent to downstream.
-This connector will support decrypting messages in the future release.
+> Currently, the Kinesis source connector only supports raw messages.
+If you use [AWS Key Management Service (KMS)](https://docs.aws.amazon.com/streams/latest/dev/server-side-encryption.html) encrypted messages, the encrypted messages are sent to Pulsar directly.
+You need to [manually decrypt](https://aws.amazon.com/blogs/big-data/encrypt-and-decrypt-amazon-kinesis-records-using-aws-kms/) the data on the consumer side of Pulsar.

 ## Quick start